ARZZEZZAN/UNIX-Linux-operating-systems-Basic-/README.md

 ##### Reboot the virtual machine.
 Make sure that the static network settings (ip, gw, dns) correspond to those set in the previous point.
 - Describe in the report what you have done to complete all seven points (you can do it in text or with screenshots).
 - Successfully ping 1.1.1.1 and ya.ru remote hosts and add a screenshot of the output command to the report.
+There should be "0% packet loss" phrase in command output.

 ## Part 4.
 OS Update